tangrams/tangram-docs/pages/yaml.md

 Tangram accepts a variety of values and units depending on the parameter.

 When scalar values with units are specified in the scene file, Tangram accepts _px_ for pixels and _m_ for Mercator meters, which are a typical unit of measurement on a web map.
-Mercator meters differ from standard meters in that they will vary in apparent length based on distance from the equator.
+(Mercator meters have the same apparent length anywhere on a Mercator-projected map, whereas an actual meter's apparent length on a Mercator map varies with distance from the equator.
+A Mercator meter and a real meter are equal in length at the equator.)

 Colors may be specified in a variety of ways, including as GLSL-style arrays of values from 0-1: